What is Role-Based Access Control (RBAC)?

 • Inflexible – RBAC can be inflexible because assigning users to specific roles is not always possible, depending on their job function.
 That can make it challenging to provide the level of access that some employees need.

-• Lack of detailed role information – RBAC is unsuitable for situations where roles are particular, and every action needs to be logged with detailed information about what was done, by whom, and when.
+• Lack of detailed role information – It is unsuitable for situations where roles are particular, and every action needs to be logged with detailed information about what was done, by whom, and when.
 This is because there is no way to store this level of detail in the RBAC system.

 How to set up RBAC in your organization